lyteword/chspurgeon-tod/volume-4/psalm-87.md

 (f) It is situated in a glorious position.

-2\.The favour enjoyed by Zion.
+2\.
+The favour enjoyed by Zion.

 (a) God "loves the dwellings of Jacob."
 He led, fed, guarded, lighted, visited them.